gabesms/RoyalLibraryApi/README.md

 ### Royal Library Web API ###
 This repository contains the backend solution for a little book library database system.
 The solution includes a Web API built with C# using ASP.NET Core.
 It provides endpoints for searching and managing books based on author, ISBN, or status (own/love/want to read).
-The focus is on demonstrating the ability to deploy solutions in containers on Azure.

 ### Controller: BooksController ###
 The BooksController is responsible for handling requests related to books.
 It provides endpoints for retrieving a list of books with pagination and adding a new book to the library.